Geovation/catalyst-ngd-wrappers-python/README.md

    - **`**kwargs`** - Other parameters passed to `catalyst_ngd_wrappers.items`, or the `limit`/`geom` extension if applied.

 ### Output Specifications
-- **Format**

-GeoJSON by default.
+- **Format**: A GeoJSON by default.
 If the `hierarchical-output=True`, a hierarchical dictionary containing separate GeoJSONs according to collection and/or search area number.
 For failed requests, see 'Failed request response format' below.
 - **Response Metadata**:
     - Attributes from OS NGD API - Features items request (refer to docs above for details)
         - **type**: str